Something later

 • Worried about a child you know?
 Take our CD screener.

-Description of a child who would qualify
+Description of a child who would qualify for a diagnosis of CD

 “Jay” is a 14-year-old boy.
 He has been having problems at school and at home off and on for roughly six years.
 He frequently starts fights with his siblings and other children and lies about what happened if he is caught.
 He has been disciplined and suspended several times for skipping school, and he has been caught shoplifting on multiple occasions at convenience stores near his school.
 Recently, he had an argument with another boy in the neighborhood and afterward was caught setting a fire in a garbage can outside the boy’s house.